 The cost of the program is $1,500.00.
 This amount is due in full prior to the start of the program.
-Late fees will not be accepted unless it is approved in advance by the PSW Coordinator.
+Late fees will not be accepted unless it is approved in advance by the PSW Administrator.

 Please note: A receipt from the school board will be issued and mailed to the person or organization that issued the payment.
 We are not eligible to issue a T2202 or T2202A for income tax as these forms can only be issued by a university or college or an institution certified by Human Resources and Skills Development Canada (HRSDC).
 The PSW course is a secondary credit course.

 The following are some of the requirements for acceptance into the program:

 - Be able to commute to classes and clinical/work placements

 - Have the fitness level necessary to perform the duties required of a PSW

 - Be eighteen years of age with an Ontario Secondary School Diploma (OSSD) or be nineteen years of age or older with or without an OSSD.

 - Under the new legislation, students will need to be a minimum of 18 years of age or older PRIOR to being able to register for the PSW program, regardless of their OSSD status.